 - Combine oil and diced onion in a large saucepan and cook over medium-high heat until onions are caramelized, approximately 5 – 7 minutes.

 - Add the rest of the ingredients to the pot.

-- Bring to a boil and then reduce heat to medium high.
-Cover and cook for approximately 20 minutes.
+- Bring to a boil and then reduce heat to medium.
+Cover and cook for approximately 20 minutes, or until potatoes are cooked.
 Enjoy!